 Gulf Islands Scenic Drive and Scenic Highway 30A

 More impressive was the drive we took down the length of Santa Rosa Island to Destin and then south along Scenic Highway 30A.
-Our favorite spot along this route was Grayton Beach.
+Our favorite spots along this route are Grayton Beach and Apalachicola.

 More Pensacola Visitor Attractions